-Bystander intervention is defined as safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking.
+Bystander intervention is defined as safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of harm e.g. alcohol or other substance use, privacy intrusion, or violence, including dating, domestic, gender-based.
 Bystander intervention includes:

 - Recognizing situations of potential harm;

 - Understanding institutional structures and cultural conditions that facilitate violence (this might include fraternity or sports cultures at some institutions);

 - Overcoming barriers to intervening;

-- Identifying safe and effective intervention options; and
+- · Identifying safe and effective intervention options; and

 - Taking action to intervene